NFL OT 4th Down Decision Engine

 Field Goal Probability

-Predicts the probability a field goal attempt is made using a Gradient Boosting Classifier with Platt scaling calibration.
-Accounts for kick distance, weather, venue, and kicker performance.
+Predicts the probability a field goal attempt is made using an XGBoost Classifier with isotonic calibration.
+Accounts for kick distance, weather, venue, and kicker performance across 15 features.

 Calibrated probabilities